SysSec-KAIST/LTESniffer/README.md

 a passive sniffer that can capture privacy-related packets on the air.
 However, non of the current open-source sniffers satisfy their requirements as they cannot decode protocol packets in PDSCH and PUSCH.
 We developed a proof-of-concept security API that supports three tasks that were proposed by previous works: 1) Identity mapping, 2) IMSI collecting, and 3) Capability profiling.

 Please refer to our [paper][paper] for more details.

+## What does LTESniffer capture?
+LTESniffer captures the LTE wireless packets between the base station and users.
+It supports capturing the traffic in both two directions, the downlink traffic from the cell tower to users; and the uplink traffic from nearby users to the cell tower.

+LTESniffer can only obtain encrypted packets in most cases because the traffic between the cell tower and users is mostly encrypted.
+However, some packets are transferred in plaintext by design.
+For example, the following plain-text messages can be seen in the pcap files from LTESniffer:
+- System Information Blocks (SIBs), which are broadcast messages containing relevant information for UEs to access the cell tower.
+- Paging messages, which are broadcast messages to request UEs to establish communication with the network.
+- Messages at the beginning of the connection, before the encryption is activated between UEs and the network.
 ## Ethical Consideration

 The main purpose of LTESniffer is to support security and analysis research on the cellular network.
 Due to the collection of uplink-downlink user data, any use of LTESniffer must follow the local regulations on sniffing the LTE traffic.
 We are not responsible for any illegal purposes such as intentionally collecting user privacy-related information.